aivibe-collective/ai-hub-content/architecture_diagram.md

 ## Core Components

-### 1. Workflow Orchestration (Cloud Functions)
+### 1. Content Workflow

 - Manages the overall content creation process
-- Coordinates between different services and agents
-- Handles state management and transitions

-### 2. LLM Services (Vertex AI)
-- Provides foundation models for content generation
-- Specialized models for different content types
-- Fine-tuned models for specific tasks (citation, technical content)

-### 3. Content Storage (Cloud Storage)
-- Stores generated content in structured format
-- Manages assets (images, code samples, etc.)
-- Version control for content iterations

-### 4. Metadata Management (Firestore)
-- Stores content metadata and relationships
-- Tracks workflow state and progress
-- Manages user preferences and settings

-### 5. Specialized Services (Cloud Run)
-- Source research and verification
-- Citation management and formatting
-- Quality assurance and compliance checking

-### 6. Event Bus (Pub/Sub)
-- Enables asynchronous communication between components
-- Triggers workflow steps based on events
-- Facilitates parallel processing of tasks

-### 7. Analytics (BigQuery)
-- Tracks content quality metrics
-- Monitors system performance
-- Provides insights for optimization

-### 8. External Integrations
-- Academic databases (IEEE, ACM, Google Scholar)
-- Citation management tools (Zotero, Mendeley)
-- Web interface for user interaction
+- Coordinates content generation with dependency management
+- Handles source collection and integration
+- Implemented in `content_workflow_supabase.py` and `generate_content_batch.py`

+### 2. Google Generative AI

+- Provides foundation models for content generation (Gemini models)
+- Supports multiple model variants (1.5-flash, 1.5-pro, 2.0-flash, 2.5-pro-preview)
+- Handles structured JSON generation for source information
+- Implemented in `google_ai_client.py`

+### 3. Supabase Integration

+- Stores content inventory, prompt logs, and generation outputs
+- Manages content versions and metadata
+- Provides API for content management and retrieval
+- Implemented in `supabase_client.py`

+### 4. Web Interface

+- Flask-based web application for content management
+- Provides dashboard, content inventory, and detailed views
+- Enables content editing, workflow management, and image attachment
+- Implemented in `web_view.py` with templates in `templates/`

+### 5. Content Editing System

+- Markdown editor with preview functionality
+- Version control for content changes
+- Edit history and comparison tools
+- Implemented in the web interface

+### 6. Workflow Management

+- Tracks content through various stages (Not Started, In Progress, Edited, etc.)
+- Assigns content to users
+- Manages workflow transitions and notifications
+- Implemented in the web interface

+### 7. Source Collection & Documentation

+- Analyzes content for source needs
+- Generates and evaluates sources using CRAAP test
+- Creates properly formatted citations
+- Integrates sources into content

+### 8. Search & Filtering

+- Content search across multiple fields
+- Filtering by status, section, and other attributes
+- Quick access to relevant content items
+- Implemented in the web interface

 ## Data Flow

-1. User initiates content creation with requirements
+1. User selects content item from inventory or creates new item
-2. Cloud Function orchestrates the workflow
+2. Content workflow orchestrates the generation process
-3. Vertex AI generates initial content structure
+3. Google Generative AI generates initial content
-4. Source Collection service researches and verifies sources
+4. Source Collection module researches and verifies sources
-5. Vertex AI integrates sources and generates content
+5. Google Generative AI integrates sources into content
-6. Quality Assurance service checks content quality
+6. Content is saved to local file system and metadata to Supabase
-7. User reviews content through web interface
+7. User can view, edit, and manage content through web interface
-8. Feedback incorporated and final content stored
-9. Analytics collected for continuous improvement
+8. Content versions are tracked and can be compared
+9. Content can be regenerated with different models or parameters